A person sitting at a desk with a laptop, smiling in a spacious, bright room with multiple windows and medical equipment.

 An associate-level degree is the minimum education required to sit for the National Physical Therapy Exam for PTAs and start your healthcare career.
 Bryant & Stratton College’s AAS in Physical Therapist Assistant program offers the instruction and integrated clinical experiences you need to achieve your educational goals and pursue a career as a physical therapist assistant.

-Under the direct supervision of a physical therapist, a physical therapy assistant (PTA) helps provide relevant therapeutic services to patients of all ages, helping them restore movement and mobility in functional areas of their lives.
+Under the direct supervision of a physical therapist, a physical therapist assistant (PTA) helps provide relevant therapeutic services to patients of all ages, helping them restore movement and mobility in functional areas of their lives.

 The first step is to fulfill the educational component of the job by completing a relevant associate-level PTA degree program.
 It should offer all the lecture and hands-on training you need to be successful as a PTA – including clinicals.
 Then, you’ll need to sit for the National Physical Therapy Exam for PTAs.
 Bryant & Stratton College offers a 71-credit-hour program you can complete in five semesters of study that checks all the boxes.